 Arizona Game & Fish Department Helping Wildlife That Go Moo

-The money the Arizona Game & Fish Department raises from its annual Big Game Super Raffle is supposed to be used for big game habitat improvements.
+The money the Arizona Game & Fish Department gets from the annual Big Game Super Raffle, which is now managed by the non-profit Conservation First USA, is required to be used for big game animal habitat improvements.
 But some of it is subsidizing ranchers that are permitted to graze cattle on public land managed by the U.S. Forest Service and Bureau of Land Management (BLM).

 cattle with deer antlers